Is a Breast Ultrasound Better Than a Mammogram?

 - You have breast problems/symptoms and you are under age 30

-- You have breast problems/symptoms while you are pregnant (This is because an ultrasound does not use radiation, while a mammography does.)
+- You have breast problems/symptoms while you are pregnant (This is because an ultrasound does not use radiation, while mammography does.)

 - You have a cyst that needs to be drained